getify/You-Dont-Know-JS/scope-closures/ch8.md

 What's happening here is defining the `{ .. }` object literal with your module's public API specified, and then `Object.assign(..)` is doing a shallow copy of all those properties onto the existing `module.exports` object.
 This is a nice balance of convenience and safer module behavior.

 To include another module into your module/program, use Node's `require(..)` method.
-Assuming the above module is located at "/path/to/student.js", this is how we can access it:
+Assuming this module is located at "/path/to/student.js", this is how we can access it:

 ```js
 var Student = require("/path/to/student.js");